-Vermicomposting is a fun, eco-friendly indoor activity that you can do even in the colder months.
+As winter sets in, you might think gardening slows down, but composting can continue right in your home!
+Vermicomposting is a fun, eco-friendly indoor activity that helps you turn kitchen scraps into nutrient-packed worm castings, even in the colder months.
 It’s an excellent way to recycle food waste and promote sustainability.
 If you haven’t tried vermicomposting yet, there’s no better time to start.
 Here’s how to get going!

 What Is Vermicomposting?